mtlynch/mtlynch.io/content/posts/i-sold-tinypilot/index.md

 When I talked to friends about the sale, the most common question was whether I felt relieved to be done.

 For the first few weeks, I still felt anxious.
-Rationally, I knew that the deal had closed, but my body was still stuck in high-alert mode from months of urgent due diligence requests.
+Consciously, I knew that the deal had closed, but my body was still stuck in high-alert mode from months of urgent due diligence requests.

 I got more relaxed each week and probably felt Officially Relaxed™ by week three.
 By that point, I'd transferred all of TinyPilot's accounts to Scott, and he was comfortable taking the reins.
 I felt like the company was in good hands.